NehaDadhich/nehasFoodWorld/recipes/chilly-garlic-spaghetti.md

 - You can increase the number of ingredients to make more sauce.
 However, the sauce is best when it is fresh.

 *Stir fry*
-- In a pan, add 1.5 tea spoon oil.
+- In a pan, add 1.5 teaspoon oil.
 - Once the oil has heated, add the chilly flakes and grounded black pepper to it.
 Cook for 1 to 2 minutes.
 - Add the carrots, beans, cabbage, capsicum or vegetables of your choice.
 - Add little salt at this stage to speed up the cooking process.